 As I’ve shown here.
 First – You can prove that superior Candidate Experience increases conversions.
 Sales funnels are constantly under scrutiny in efforts to optimize their effectiveness.
 It’s time to think the same way about your recruitment funnel.
 Second – building an employer brand in this age is vitally important, and it earns you more referrals – one of your primary growth levers.
 Thirdly – Candidate Experience forces you to consider the consumer-side impact of good and bad experience.
 Good candidate experience drives increases in revenue.

-Basing ROI calculations on lost business will depend largely on the type of business you run.
+Basing Candidate Experience ROI calculations on lost business will depend largely on the type of business you run.
 It requires complex analysis.
-When it comes to CX lost business can range from nothing to millions annually.
+When it comes to Candidate Experience lost business can range from nothing to millions annually.
 Here I hope to have given you an idea of what this all boils down to: bad Candidate Experience harms your bottom line, and positive CX drives expansion of your core business.
-Combine these investments in Candidate Experience with a far smaller investment in a solution to measure the impact of CX, and you’ll be surprised what a positive ROI impact this will have!
+Combine these investments in Candidate Experience with a far smaller investment in a solution to measure the impact of Candidate Experience, and you’ll be surprised what a positive ROI impact this will have!

 Read more about Candidate Experience on Starred: